-A recipe for easy Mexican rice!
+A recipe for easy, authentic Mexican rice!
 Plus, rice cooking tips for the perfect pot of rice.

 HOW TO COOK PERFECT RICE